 Frequent Heating Cycles

 Frequent heating cycles are a function of heating cycles that run for shorter times.
 These short cycles may occur five to eight times an hour, depending on the outside temperature and how well-insulated your home is.

 The most positive identifier of a short-cycling furnace is when the two temperature readings on the thermostat never match: room temperature and thermostat set temperature.
 If the temperature reading of the room steadily increases during the heating cycle but stops short of the set temperature—and does so continuously—then the furnace is short cycling.

 How to Fix Furnace Short-Cycling

-If your furnace has no other issues and the thermostat is functionally properly, the following tips can help fix the short-cycling issue.
+If your furnace has no other issues and the thermostat is functioning properly, the following tips can help fix the short-cycling issue.

 Dirty Air Filter

 The furnace's fan needs to be able to move a sufficient volume of air over the heat exchanger.
 A clogged or dirty air filter can limit the volume of air.
 This activates the fan limiter.